 The 7 Stages of the B2B Purchase Process

-The entire B2B purchase process can be divided into seven distinct stages:
+The detailed and complex B2B purchase process can be divided into seven distinct stages:

 The problem recognition stage of the B2B buying process is when a business realizes it has a need that it cannot meet with its current resources.
-It can be triggered by an internal event, such as a decline in sales, or an external event, like a change in the competitive landscape.
+An internal event, such as a decline in sales, or an external event, like a change in the competitive landscape, can trigger it.